sergshk/sergshk.github.io/_posts/2017-09-04-Bitcoin-consumers-perspective.md

 really practical or profitable especially here in the US, as it requires expensive hardware to start with and uses a lot of electricity, which quite expensive.
-However, it might be reasonable for some countries where electricity is essentially free.<br />
+However, it might be reasonable for some countries where electricity is essentially free.

-What I'd like to talk about
- today is to take a look at BTC from consumers side of the world.
+What I'd like to talk about today is to take a look at BTC from consumers side of the world.
 The premise of the Bitcoin is quite simple and compelling, it would allow almost instantaneous transactions between parties with a low fee, like peer-to-peer transactions.
 Think about transferring money abroad for one reason or another, it may cost a fortune to wire money and you'll have to wait at least 3 days for the transfer to appear on the other's party account.
-Replacing all of this with BTC transaction sounds way too nice, right?<br />
+Replacing all of this with BTC transaction sounds way too nice, right?

 Let's take a look at transactions part deeper.
 Today we have about 7.5 billion people on our planet.
 So what if those people will start to transact on BTC network, what if even half of those will?